Movies, Media, and Children

-Watching movies, videos, and DVDs can be a fun activity in which children and adolescents can use their imagination and fantasy.
-Parents should, however, consider the following issues when planning to watch movies at a theatre or at home:
+Watching movies and streaming video (such as YouTube, Amazon, or Netflix) can be a fun activity in which children and adolescents can use their imagination and fantasy.
+Parents should, however, consider the following issues when planning to watch movies or videos at a theater or at home:

 - Although going to a movie theater can be exciting, movies can create anxiety for children with loud noises and frightening and upsetting scenes.

 - Some children cannot tolerate the darkness of a movie theater, even with their parents present.

 - Younger children may have trouble telling the difference between make-believe and reality.
 They can be upset when a parent figure dies in a movie or frightening things happen to children.

 - Viewing movies with sex, violence, drug abuse, adult themes, and offensive language can have a negative effect on children and adolescents.
 Many movies are not appropriate for children.

 - Older children and adolescents may copy risky and possibly dangerous things they see in movies.

 - Having a TV, DVD, or streaming devices (e.g. computers, laptops, smart phones, etc.) in children and adolescents' bedrooms encourages movie watching without adult supervision.